 In a bold move, the President’s Council of Advisors on Science and Technology (PCAST) recommended for federal spectrum to be shared between federal and private sector.
 This radical departure from “business as usual” when it comes to spectrum management holds much promise for accelerating innovation in the wireless industry.

 In a mid-year update on global mobile data traffic growth, ABI forecasts that the volume will exceed 107 exabytes in 2017, which is eight times the expected volume in 2012.
 According to ABI research analyst Aapo Markkanen “2015 will be the last year when the traffic volume will grow by more than 50% annually.
-And… Read More »
+And that will happen… Read More »